MyrtheV/Bayesian-Hierarchical-Modelling-An-Introduction-and-Reassessment/README.md

 # Bayesian-Hierarchical-Modelling-An-Introduction-and-Reassessment

 Note: This version of the abstract and repository are posted prior to formal peer review.
-In the manuscript, changes compared to the previous version are in blue.
+In the tutorials, changes compared to the previous versions are in blue.

 # Abstract